Electric

 What journeys do you make?

 The length and frequency of your journeys will help you determine which type of car is right for you.
-If most of your daily journeys are 100 miles or less, then fully electric is the way to go.
+If most of your daily journeys are 200 miles or less, then fully electric is the way to go.
 However, if you are travelling vast distances each week, you might consider a hybrid.
+Or make sure to opt for an electric vehicle with a higher range like a Tesla Model 3 or Nissan Ariya (both of which have ranges over 300 miles).

 Vehicle choice and availability